Skip to main content

 • Embrace technology: Use telemedicine and mobile clinics to reach people in remote areas, overcoming geographical barriers to care.

-Stark disparities in dental care access exist globally, with developing countries disproportionately affected by untreated dental issues.
-Low dentist-to-population ratios and numerous barriers highlight the urgent need for comprehensive solutions.
+Stark disparities in dental care access exist globally, and developing countries are disproportionately affected by untreated dental issues.
+Low dentist-to-population ratios and other barriers highlight the need for comprehensive solutions.

-Improving global dental care requires a multi-faceted approach, strengthening infrastructure, increasing the workforce, integrating dental care into primary health care, implementing preventive measures, and promoting oral health education.
+Improving global dental care requires a multifaceted approach, strengthening infrastructure, expanding the workforce, integrating dental care into primary health care, implementing preventive measures, and promoting oral health education.

 By prioritizing these strategies, we can reduce the global burden of untreated dental disease and achieve equitable oral health for all.